Datronizer/sheridan-vault/data-communications-tele13167/Lectures/Lecture 1 - TELE13167.md

 5 protocol related acronyms:
 - TCP/IP: A protocol suite that contains essential rules for how the internet works.
 - IPsec
-- HTTP
+- HTTP: A protocol that allows communication between computer and server.
-- OSI model: Replacement for TCP/IP that never caught on.
+- [[Lecture 2 - TELE13167#OSI model|OSI model]]: Replacement for TCP/IP that never caught on.
 - UDP: Protocol that enables fast communication.